 CHEMICAL STABILITY: Stable under normal circumstances of use and handling.
 Methylethyl Ketoxime is generated during curing.
+Methanol can be generated from curing and contact with water.

 CONDITIONS TO AVOID: Avoid contact with incompatible chemicals and exposure to extreme temperatures.

 INCOMPATIBLE MATERIALS: This product is not compatible with strong acids and oxidizers and may have some compatibility with aluminum, ammonium salts and mercury/hydrogen mixtures.